 Alcohol & Vehicle Deaths

-Alcoholism is a problem on its own, but when you put a drunk person behind the wheel the results can be catastrophic.
-In 2017 alone there were an estimated 40,100 motor vehicle deaths (NSC) According to NHTSA, 37,461 people died in alcohol-impaired crashes in 2016 — up 1.7 percent from 10,320 in 2015.
-In 2016 alcohol-impaired crash fatalities accounted for 28% of all crash fatalities in the U.S. Drunk Driving Accidents Being involved in an accident where either driver is impaired or under the influence of alcohol is devastating for all parties involved.
+Alcoholism is a problem on its own but when you put a drunk person behind the wheel the results can be catastrophic.
+In 2017 alone there were an estimated 40,100 motor vehicle deaths (NSC) and in 2016, alcohol-impaired crash fatalities accounted for 28% of all crash fatalities in the U.S.

 After the shock of a crash subsides, the feelings of anger and resentment for a preventable accident can be unbearable for everyone and can make recovery that much harder to accept.
-If you’ve been in an accident and one of the drivers involved was impaired, it’s incredibly important you speak with a good, trusted and reputable car accident attorney for advice about your case.
-They will be able to guide you through what to seek compensation for, evaluating what damages you’re entitled to compensation for, and handle the whole litigation process while you focus on your recovery.
+If you’ve been in an accident and one of the drivers involved was impaired, it’s important you speak with an attorney to handle the whole litigation process while you focus on your recovery.